Northsec Hackademy

 </html>

 The flag is in the source code but it’s replaced by x if it’s viewed from the link.
 It took me some time to understand this challenge even if I ripped it from a friend.
-PHP use the serialize function so it can pass objects as strings in the parameters.
-It will then automatically launch the __wakeup function which will execute the WelcomeMessage function.
-What I will do is create a new object that will call the GiveMeFlagPrettyPlease function instead (by setting a property of the object).
-A wise man told me that I could use php in kali to run script, so I created this little script:
+PHP use the serialize function so it can convert an object in a format that can be stored or transported.
+In this website, if the s parameter is not set it will serialize a new object based on the Hackademy class and redirect to the same page but setting s as the result.
+If the s parameter is set, it will dedcode the parameter and try to deserialize it.
+That will then automatically launch the __wakeup function which will execute the WelcomeMessage function.
+A wise man told me that I could use php in kali to run script, so let’s run the code to see what it does:

 <?php